mirrorgem/mirrorgem/README.md

 ✩ [rentry](https://rentry.co/mirroredgem) ◞ [atabook](https://mirrorgem.atabook.org) ◞ [strawpage](https://crystalshift.straw.page)

-꩜ im autistic & struggle with certain tones so i will ASK YOU to clarify ! dont use tone tags on me
+꩜ i struggle with tone & will ask you to clarify - do not use tonetags on me w/o perms !!!!

-꩜ 9/10 times im online & just sitting there it means im doing something else, that 1 time im not im usually people watching cuz im bored

-꩜ girlthing but sometimes i say genderfae, demiromantic & asexual lesbian

-↳ use whatever terms you want on me but i prefer neutral ones :3 (idgaf what you call me)

-꩜ if you're gonna insult me be creative and dont have ur twitter linked with your goonslop art bruh
+꩜ if you see me online im usually doing something else, whisper me ^3^

+꩜ any terms are fine but i have a pref for fem & neu ones !!!

+꩜ i get anxious like alot if im acting weird thats usually why

 ꩜ if you wanna be friends you can whisper me OR c+h enough to the point i have to say hi or something

-꩜ if you're -14 & 18+ do not say weird shit to me
+꩜ if you're -14 & +18 do not say weird shit to me

+꩜ sometimes i can talk alot errm! its usually when i mention things im passionate about (history+starkid)

 ♫ artists i like ; too much to list .. [last fm](https://www.last.fm/user/fazerblasts)

-☆ some of my fandoms ; regretevator , phighting , dandys world ⟡ adventure time / fionna & cake + steven universe
+☆ **some** of my fandoms ; regretevator , phighting , dandys world ⟡ adventure time / fionna & cake + steven universe

 </div>